 The metropolitan center of Mendoza is a fairly simple place for foreigners to integrate—especially if you come first to lay the ground work for what kind of life you wish to live.
-David English, the owner of English and Associates—a firm dedicated to assisting foreigners purchase and operate agricultural land and co-founder of the Mendoza Expats Club—originally came to Mendoza in 1999.
+David English, the owner of English and Associates—a firm dedicated to assisting foreigners purchase and operate agricultural land—originally came to Mendoza in 1999.
 His first trip was not only worthwhile but life changing.
 “I had visited previously and made some initial contacts which I knew would be helpful to me in setting up my own business in Mendoza.
 I had considered other parts of Argentina, but Mendoza made the most sense to me because of my existing contacts, the diversity of the economy and the overall attractiveness of the province.”

 Finding a place to live is comparable to doing so in any large city.
 It is important to research and check out neighborhoods and companies for which to work.
 Riyad Anabtawi—a global citizen having lived in 11 countries and a nine year resident of Mendoza—finds his overall quality of life excellent but warns newcomers, “Mendoza has lots of crime.
 I would tell everyone coming to live here to insure their property, use anti-theft alarms, etc. It is important to have everyone sign contracts and make sure you have a genuine lawyer.
 Get a good lawyer; it should be your first step when moving to Mendoza.”
 Martin Mendel, a representative of Departmentos Mendoza, a local company assisting foreigners in short- and long-term rentals, has advice along the same lines, “Make sure that you contact reputable, professional companies in this market and not some offer off the street.
 Be cautious of the legal aspects of properties, as well as the contract of sale, etc. I give the same type of recommendations for Mendoza as I would for any city in the world.”